NVIDIA/NeMo/docs/source/asr/speaker_recognition/results.rst

 Speaker label Inference, is to infer speaker labels from a pretrained speaker model with known speaker labels.
 We provide `speaker_reco_infer.py` script for this purpose under `<NeMo_root>/examples/speaker_tasks/recognition` folder.

-The audio files should be 16KHz monochannel wav files.
+The audio files should be 16KHz mono channel wav files.

 Write audio files to a ``manifest.json`` file with lines as in format: